cloudmobi/CloudmobiSSP/android-sdk.md

 * Preload the RewardedVideo

-    It‘s better to preload ads for Reward Video before show it.
+    It‘s better to call this interface when you want to show RewardedVideo to user.

 ``` java
      CTServiceVideo.preloadRewardedVideo(getContext(), “your slotid”,